pewresearch/block-library-core-blocks/README.md

 - Columns
 - Cover
 - Group
+- Home Link
+  - Adds `iconId` and `iconSlug`.
+Allows you to set a image/svg file for an icon, or, utilizing your own icon library a slug to reference the icon.
 - Navigation Link
   - Adds `iconId` and `iconSlug`.
 Allows you to set a image/svg file for an icon, or, utilizing your own icon library a slug to reference the icon.
 - Navigation Submenu